ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 }
 ```

-After reading the code, you may have noticed that the `ReadAllWarStatusOf` method of the `ClanWarService` class always return a `ReadWarStatusOperationResult` no matter if the result is a success or a failure.
-In the case of a more complexe scenario, we could have wrapped the code in a `try/catch` block to handle possible errors.
+After reading the code, you may have noticed that the `ReadAllWarStatusOf` method always return a `ReadWarStatusOperationResult` no matter if the result is a success or a failure.
+In the case of a more complexe scenario, we could have wrapped the code in one or more `try/catch` block to handle possible errors and make sure the only possible outcome is a `ReadWarStatusOperationResult`.

 ## Implementation: the Ninja War API - Part 2: update the war status
-In the previous implementation, we returned a `Value` about the WarStatus.
+In the previous implementation, we returned a `Value` describing the `WarStatus` of ninja's clans.
 Returning a `Value` is not mandatory, we could only want to return the success indicator and the error (in case there is an error).

 To showcase this, let's create a `SetWarStatus` method that set the `WarStatus.IsAtWar` to the specified value.

 > It is important to note that the result will not be reflected when calling the `ReadAllWarStatusOf` method.
 > In a real scenario you would have a data source of some sort.
-> This is out if the scope of the current article.
+> This is out of the scope of the current article.
 > If you find it harder to follow this way, feel free to leave me a comment and I will create another code sample.

 First of all, what do we want?